RobinJPowell/HlockeyResultsBlot/README.md

     !stats [stat/statCategory] [teams/teamName] [topX/bottomX/all] [season] [playoffs]

 Firstly you can supply the stat that you want, or a category of stats.
-Categories of stats return multiple stats together, or just the single stat you are after.
+Categories of stats return multiple individual stats together.
 Full lists of all stat categories and stats, as well as any restrictions which apply to them, are below.

 By default the stats returned are for players.
 If you want to see the stats for teams, simply supply "teams".
-Or, if you want to see the stats of players within a particular team, supply the team name.
-Like the !team command, this works on partial matches, you don't need to type "Dawson City Imposters", just "city" will do.
+If you want to see the stats of players within a particular team, supply the team name.
+Like the !team command this works on partial matches, you don't need to type "Dawson City Imposters", just "city" will do.

 By default the stats returned are a top 5.
 You can have as many results returned as you like, and can also see the worst performers as well as the best, by using "topX" or "bottomX".
 So if you wanted a top 10, simply supply "top10", or a bottom 13, "bottom13".
 If you ask for more records than are available, you will get an error back.  "top123456" will never work, if you just want everything use "all" instead.
 Be warned, "all" has the potential to return a lot of data.

 By default the stats returned are for the current season.
 If you wish to see stats for a different season, just supply the season number.
-Currently stats are only available from season 5 onwards.
+Currently stats are only available from season 4 onwards.

 By default the stats returned are for the regular season.
 To see stats for the playoffs, just supply the word "playoffs".